Need & Impact

 Why We Serve

 Despite long-term and ongoing efforts to close the opportunity gap between disadvantaged and advantaged students, low-income students continue to perform at considerably lower levels than their higher-income peers in literacy and mathematics.
-While 77% of students from households in the highest income quintile graduate from college by age 24, only 9% of students from the lowest income quintile do so.
-Academic achievement in 8th grade has “a larger impact on [students’] college… readiness… than anything that happens in high school” (ACT 2008).
-More than half of the achievement gap between lower- and higher-income youth can be explained by unequal access to summer learning opportunities.
-In fact, a John Hopkins University study attributes as much as 65% of the 9th grade achievement gap to a phenomenon called “summer slide,” where low-income students experience an average two-month loss in math and reading skills over the summer while their more affluent peers, with access to out-of-school educational resources, continue to make learning gains.
-According to the Alabama Accountability Act in 2019,16 of the 75 schools listed as “failing” are in the Birmingham school district.
+By age 24, 79% of students from the highest income levels graduate with a college degree compared with students from the lowest income levels.
+Much of that gap can be explained by unequal access to summer learning opportunities.
+65% of the 9th grade achievement gap can be attributed to the “summer slide,” where low-income students experience an average two-month loss in math and reading skills over the summer while their more affluent peers, with access to out-of-school educational resources, continue to make gains.
+According to the Alabama Accountability Act in 2019, sixteen of the 75 schools listed as “failing” were in the Birmingham City Schools district.

 While students from Birmingham City Schools enter college at a rate of 54%, our first graduating Breakthrough Birmingham class (2019) immediately entered college at 64% — a full ten percentage points higher than the BCS average, and 2 percentage points higher than the state of Alabama.